barneyb/johann/README.md

 All keywords are case-sensitive.
 Comments are introduced with `#` and extend to end of line.
 Whitespace is merely a delimiter, not semantic, and braces are used for control flow blocks, but not scoping (yet).
 Variable declarations require a type specifier.
 They will move to the other side of the identifier (e.g., `int i = ...` will become `let i: int = ...`), and the type may become optional.
 There is no exception handling.

 Functions are defined with the `fn` keyword.
-Use `return` to return a value.
+Use `return` to return (with a value or not).
 The entry point for a program is always a function named `main`, which returns an exit code.
 Functions may have up to eight local variables, which are always scoped to the function.
 There's not (yet) a way to declare a return type.

     fn main() {
         return 0;